Dauliac/Cours/src/licences/README.md

 ______________________________________________________________________

-- Intangibles, which cannot be touched.
+- Intangibles, which can't be touched.
 - No competition on products.

 ## Theft